katrinleinweber/v0dro.github.io/source/_posts/2017-10-23-explanation-of-exafmm-learning-codes.markdown

 ## kernel.h

 The `kernel.h` header file implemenets all the FMM kernels.
 It also implements two special functions called `evalMultipole` and `evalLocal` that evaluate the multipoles and local expansion for spherical co-ordinates using the actual algorithm that is actually used in exafmm.
-An implementation of this algorithm can be found on page 16 of the paper ["Treecode and fast multipole method for N-body simulation with CUDA"](https://arxiv.org/pdf/1010.1482.pdf%20) by Yokota.
+An implementation of this algorithm can be found on page 16 of the paper ["Treecode and fast multipole method for N-body simulation with CUDA"](https://arxiv.org/pdf/1010.1482.pdf%20) by Yokota sensei.
 A preliminary implementation of this algorithm can be found in ["A Fast Adaptive Multipole Algorithm in Three Dimensions"](http://www.sciencedirect.com/science/article/pii/S0021999199963556) by Cheng.

 The Ruby implementation of this file is in `kernel.rb`.